Distributionally Robust Reinforcement Learning with Human Feedback: Conclusion

 \section{Conclusion}

-In this paper, we studied distributionally robust RLHF algorithms and showed that such robust training improves OOD robustness of LLMs on unseen datasets.
-There are many directions for future work.
-First, we have worked with TV distance, however, extension to other distances like $\chi^2$ is also possible if one uses dual characterization from \cite{LCDS20}.
-We have added additional experiments with $\chi^2$-distance in the appendix (\cref{tab:rb-uf-subsets-chi2-no-hh-rlhf}), and and we believe that the result for natural policy gradient (\Cref{thm:convergence_robust_npg}) can be strengthened with the $\chi^2$-divergence.
+In this work, we have shown that distributionally robust RLHF algorithms improve OOD robustness of LLMs.
+Note that, we have primarily presented our results about the Total Variation (TV) distance, however, extension to other distances like $\chi^2$ is also possible if one uses dual characterization from \cite{LCDS20}.
+We have added additional experiments with $\chi^2$-distance in the Appendix (\Cref{tab:rb-uf-subsets-chi2-no-hh-rlhf}), and and we believe that the result for natural policy gradient (\Cref{thm:convergence_robust_npg}) can be strengthened with the $\chi^2$-divergence.

+Throughout our analysis, we have considered linear reward functions.
+However, Our results for robust reward estimation naturally generalizes for nonlinear and nonconvex reward models.
+The main observation is that the bias of the minibatch gradient (\Cref{lem:bias-tv-minibatch} in the Appendix) is independent of the choice of the reward model.
+Since \Cref{alg:dist-RLHF-reward} performs a biased gradient descent and this implies convergence to a stationary point of the distributionally robust objective.
+The linearity of the reward function is only used to guarantee convergence to global optima of \Cref{alg:dist-RLHF-reward}.
+For a general nonconvex reward function, we can easily establish convergence to a stationary point and, with additional structural assumptions (e.g. standard Polyak-{\L}ojasiewicz condition~\cite{karimi2016linear}) we can obtain convergence to global optima.

+We have developed robust variants of popular policy optimization methods under the assumption that human preferences are transitive.
+There is a host of methods that are designed to solve preference alignment with generalized non-transitive preferences like Nash-MD~\cite{munos2023nash}, Self Play Preference Optimization (SPPO)~\cite{wu2024self}, etc. It will be interesting to develop distributionally robust variants of these methods.

 It will also be interesting to consider distance metrics that are designed specifically for text domains e.g., \citet{zeng2024llm}.

-Finally, we are really excited to see that the DRO version of RLHF (reward estimation and policy optimization) improves reasoning capabilities significantly on OOD datasets.
-In a future work, it will be worth investigating this phenomenon further and understand if there are other connections between reasoning and distributional robustness.
+We believe that our techniques will still be useful for different metrics, however, the interesting question is devising such a metric.
+Finally, we are really excited to see that the DRO version of RLHF improves reasoning capabilities significantly on OOD datasets.
+It is not a prior clear why enforcing DRO should positively affect the performance on reasoning tasks, and it will be worth investigating this phenomenon further and understand if there are other connections between reasoning and distributional robustness.